necr0n/dcs-make-flyable/README.md

 # dcs-make-flyable
 All AI aircraft made flyable as mods using already available flight models and cockpits.
+WIP

 # What's this about?
 Many individual mods exist out there for DCS for individual aircraft (Su-34, Su-35, B-1B, etc.) Not all of them are updated for actual DCS version (2.5+).
 There are basically two options for mods: